 Did our primal ancestors sign a contract that stated as much? #ThankPatriarchyForTheContract

-I’m not angry, just in disbelief that we ever bought the patriarchal line of shit that we must honor our husbands before our children.
+I’m not angry, just in disbelief that we ever bought the patriarchal canon that we must honor our husbands before our children.

 The state of the world is evidence of how messed up that is!